spec-first/connexion/docs/security.rst

 The validation function must either be defined in the API security definition as ``x-{type}InfoFunc``, or in the environment variables as ``{TYPE}INFO_FUNC``.
 The function should be referenced as a string using the same syntax that is used to connect an ``operationId`` to a Python function when :ref:`routing <Routing:Explicit routing>`.
-Note that even if you used a resolver for the operation id, it is not applied to the validation function, and you need to specify the complete path to the security module
+Note that even if you used a resolver for the operation id, it is not applied to the validation function, and you need to specify the complete path to the security module.

 While the validation functions should accept different arguments based on the authentication type (as documented below), they should all return a dict which complies with `RFC 7662 <rfc7662_>`_: